 Causes of pain in the left side of the abdomen

-In general, abdominal pain does not indicate a serious condition.
+In general, abdominal pain does not indicate a severe condition.

-Most of the time, the pain is related to intestinal cramps due to consumption of fatty foods, mild viral gastroenteritis, or food poisoning.
+Most of the time, the pain is related to intestinal cramps due to consuming fatty foods, mild viral gastroenteritis, or food poisoning.

-Mild abdominal pain that lasts for a short time, or lasts only a few hours, usually stems from gas-filled dilated intestines.
+Mild abdominal pain that lasts for a short time or only a few hours usually stems from gas-filled dilated intestines.

 Almost everyone has experienced, at least once, mild pain in the abdomen that has disappeared spontaneously, without medical treatment.

-However, when abdominal pain is severe or disabling that lasts for several hours or days or has other associated symptoms, such as fever, vomiting, lethargy, or bloody diarrhea, it is a cause for concern and specialized medical treatment is necessary.
+However, when abdominal pain is severe or disabling, lasting for several hours or days, or has other associated symptoms, such as fever, vomiting, lethargy, or bloody diarrhea, it is a cause for concern and specialized medical treatment is necessary.

-Also, problems in the base of the left lung, as well as a heart attack, can cause pain in the left upper quadrant of the abdomen.
+Also, problems in the base of the left lung and a heart attack can cause pain in the left upper quadrant of the abdomen.

-In women, gynecological sources, such as ovarian diseases or an ectopic pregnancy, must always be taken into account.
+In women, gynecological sources, such as ovarian diseases or an ectopic pregnancy, must always be considered.

-Abdominal pain can occur in any area of the abdomen, and pain may be felt in one area of the abdomen, even though the organ causing the pain is located in a different area.
+Abdominal pain can occur in any area of the abdomen, and pain may be felt in one area of the stomach, even though the organ causing the pain is located in a different place.

 Some diseases can cause pain in multiple areas of the abdomen.